MrGibbage/fll-pybricks-vscode-tutorial/clone-push.md

 ![Screenshot 2025-02-17 142314](https://github.com/user-attachments/assets/a67f6b48-3e28-43b7-8a05-b5e1468c1c36)

-Now all you have to do is run these commands:
+Now all you have to do is run these two commands:
 ```
 pip install pybricks
 pip install pybricksdev
-pip install black (optional)
 ```

 If you had a requirements.txt, sometimes when you create the virtual environment, VS code will ask if you want to install the packages in requirements.txt, but sometimes it doesn't.
 Anyway, if you do have a requirements.txt, you can install everything all at once with `pip install -r requirements.txt`.